-In 1608, Pope Paul V set aside a special feast day on the Catholic religious calendar dedicated to honoring and venerating them.
-The belief in such spiritual protectors was reaffirmed, in recent history, in a March 1997 address on "Easter Monday" by Pope John Paul II.
+In 1608, Pope Paul V set aside a special feast day on the church's religious calendar dedicated to honoring angels who protect humans.
+The belief in such spiritual protectors was reaffirmed, in recent history, in an address on "Easter Monday" by the Pope (Regina Caeli, March 31, 1997).

 Judaism states that guardian spirits do exist and that each person has one assigned to him or her (Adam Clarke's Commentary).
 Jews also teach that each of the seventy peoples or nations mentioned in Genesis 10 (the "table of nations") had a righteous spirit assigned to them, with the archangel Michael assigned the task of protecting Israel (1906 Jewish Encyclopedia).